 Timeline – Art Center December.doc

 4. Label your paper files with titles similar to your e-files.

 Once you have a system in place for e-files, why would you invent a separate one for your paper files?
 Don’t fix what isn’t broken.

 You’ll be able to get your hands on a file quickly if you stick with the system.

 Keep your to-dos on an electronic task list.
 In contrast to paper, e-lists allow you to repeat, sort, and change tasks with ease.
 An e-list also gives you a lot more space to articulate each task.

 There’s no comparison for maintaining a master to-do list.

-We are focused on decluttering, recycling, and straightening out our workspaces in the Organize Your Art Biz class, which begins Wednesday, August 7.
+We focus on decluttering, recycling, and straightening out our workspaces in the all-online Organize Your Art Biz class, which begins soon.
 Click here for all of the details.